FredM67/emon32-fw/rust-poc/QFPLIB_INTEGRATION_COMPLETE.md

-# qfplib Integration - Complete! 🚀
+# qfplib Integration Status

 ## Overview

-The qfplib integration has been successfully completed for the emon32 Rust firmware.
-This provides significant floating-point performance improvements on ARM Cortex-M0+ hardware.
+The qfplib integration has been **successfully implemented** and is ready for hardware validation.
+All build infrastructure, performance testing framework, and deployment tools are complete and functional.

 ## What is qfplib?

 qfplib is a highly optimized floating-point library specifically designed for ARM Cortex-M0+ processors.
 It provides much faster floating-point operations compared to the standard ARM software floating-point library.

-## Integration Architecture
+## Current Implementation Status

+### ✅ Completed Components

-### FastMath Trait
+#### FastMath Trait Abstraction
-We implemented a `FastMath` trait that abstracts floating-point operations:
+A clean abstraction for floating-point operations has been implemented:

 ```rust
 pub trait FastMath {